Addison Spruill

-Addison C. Spruill (born May 14, 1993) is a professional basketball player for the Fukushima Firebonds of the Japanese B.League.
+Addison Cornelius Spruill Jr (born May 14, 1993) is an American professional basketball player.
 He played collegiately for the University of North Carolina at Wilmington Seahawks of the Colonial Athletic Association.
 He was part of their 2015 Colonial Athletic Association championship team coached by Kevin Keatts.

 High school years

 Spruill was born in the Bronx, New York, and attended Pender High School in Burgaw, North Carolina.
 He was a standout athlete that was a letterman in both football and basketball.
 Spruill averaged 18.2 points, 8.1 rebounds and 3.2 assists for Pender High School.
 He led the Patriots to 27-2 record and appearance in Eastern Regional final.

 College years

 Addison attended Brevard Community College and later transferred to the University of North Carolina at Wilmington (UNCW).